 THE King, however, was not discouraged.
 By another message, he attempted to divert the commons from their purpose.
-He there acknowleded past errors, and promised, that, hereafter, there should be no just cause of complaint.
-And he added, "That the affairs of the kingdom press him so, that he could not " continue the fession above a week or two longer: And if the house be not " ready, by that time, to do what is fit for themselves, it shall be their own " fault."
-On a subsequent occasion, he asked them, " Why demand explana-" tions, if you doubt not the performance of the statutes, according to their "true meaning.
-Explanations will hazard an encroachment upon the prerogative.
-And it may well be faid, What need a new law to confirm an old, if " you repose confidence in the declarations, which his Majesty made to both " houses."
-The truth is, the great charter and the old statutes were sufficiently clear in favour of liberty: But as all kings of England, had ever, in cases of necessity or expediency, been accustomed, at intervals, to elude them; and as Charles, in a complication of instances, had lately violated them; the commons judged it requisite to enact a new law, which might not be eluded or violated, by any interpretation, construction, or contrary precedent.
-Nor was it sufficient, they thought, that the King promised to return into the way of his predecessors.
-His predecessors, in all times, had enjoyed, at least, exercised, too much discretionary power; and by his recent abuse of it, the whole world had reason to see the neceffity of intirely retrenching it.
+He there acknowleded past errors, and promifed, that, hereafter, there should be no just cause of complaint.
+And he added, "That the affairs of the kingdom press him so, that he could not con-"tinue the fession above a week or two longer: And if the house be not ready, "by that time, to do what is fit for themselves, it shall be their own fault."
+On a fublequent occasion, he asked them, "Why demand explanations, if you "doubt not the performance of the statutes, according to their true meaning. " Explanations will hazard an encroachment upon the prerogative.
+And it may "well be faid, What need a new law to confirm an old, if you repose confidence "in the declarations, which his Majesty made to both houses?"
+The truth is, the great charter and the old statutes were sufficiently clear in favor of liberty: But as all kings of England, had ever, in cases of necessity or expediency, been accustomed, at intervals, to elude them; and as Charles, in a complication of instances, arbitrarily and without any just cause, had lately violated them; the commons judged it requifite to enact a new law, which might not be cluded or violated, by any interpretation, construction, or contrary precedent.
+Nor was it sufficient, they thought, that the King promifed to return into the way of his predecessors.
+His predeceffors, in all times, had enjoyed, at least, exercised, too much discretionary power; and by his recent abuse of it, the whole world had reason to see the necessity of intirely retrenching it.

-SIR Edward Coke urged on this occasion, with the approbation of the whole house, " Was it ever known, that general words were a sufficient satisfaction for of particular grievances?
-Was ever a verbal declaration of the king the word of the " fovereign?
-When grievances are complained of, the parliament is to redrefs them.
-"Did ever the parliament rely on messages?
-They have ever put up petitions of "their grievances, and the king has ever answered them.
-The King's message is " very gracious; but, what is the law of the realm, that is the question.
-I have " no diffidence of his Majesty; but the king must speak by record, and in parti-" culars.
-Did you ever know the king's message come into a bill of subsidies? " All succeeding kings will say, Ye must trust me as you did my predecessor, and ye " must have the same considence in my messages.
-But messages of love never come " into a parliament.
-Let us put up a petition of right: Not that I distrust the "King; but that I cannot give trust except in a parliamentary way."
+SIR Edward Coke urged on this occasion, with the approbation of the whole house, "Was it ever known, that general words were a sufficient satisfaction for particular grievances?
+Was ever a verbal declaration of the king the word of the sovereign?
+When grievances are complained of, the parliament is to redress them.
+Did ever the parliament rely on messages?
+They have ever put up petitions of their grievances, and the king has ever answered them.
+The King's message is very gracious; but, what is the law of the realm, that is the question.
+I put no dissidence in his Majesty; but the king must speak by record, and in particulars.
+Did you ever know the king's message come into a bill of subsidies?
+All succeeding kings will say, Te must trust me as you did my predecessor, and ye must have the same considence in my messages.
+But messages of love never come into a parliament.
+Let us put up a petition of right: Not that I distrust the King; but that I cannot give trust except in a parliamentary way."

-THE King still persevered in his endeavours to elude the petition.
-He sent a letter to the house of lords, where he went so far as to make a particular declaration, " That Chap.
-II.
-1628.
-"That neither he nor his privy council shall or will, at any time hereafter, commit or command to prison, or otherways restrain, any man for not lending money, or for any other cause, which, in his conscience, he thought not to concern the public good, and he safety of king and people."
-And he farther declared, "That he never would be guilty of so base an action as to pretend any cause, of whose truth he was not fully satisfied."
+THE King still persevered in his endeavors to elude the petition.
+He sent a letter to the house of lords, where he went so far as to make a particular declaration, Vol. I.

+"That neither he nor his privy council shall or will, at any time hereafter, commit or command to prison, or otherways restrain, any man for not lending more ney, nor for any other cause, which, in his conscience, he thought not to concern the public good, and the safety of king and people."
+And he farther declared, That he never would be guilty of so base an action as to pretend any cause, of whose truth he was not fully satisfied."
 But this promise, the inforced to the commons by the recommendation of the upper house, made no more impression than all the former messages.